-Net Income (Loss) Per Common Share
+Included in the Company's calculation for the year ended December 31, 2010 were 588 stock options which were out-of-the money and therefore antidilutive and 6 restricted stock awards with 2 included in the weighted diluted shares outstanding for 2010.

-Net income (loss) per common share, calculated on the treasury stock method, is based on the weighted average number of shares outstanding during the period.
-The Company's outstanding securities that may potentially dilute the common stock are stock options and restricted stock awards.
-Included in the Company's calculation for the year ended December 31, 2010 were 588 stock options which were out-of-the money and therefore anti-dilutive and 6 restricted stock awards with 2 included in the weighted diluted shares outstanding for 2010.
-For the years ended December 31, 2009 and 2008, the Company reported a net loss and any potentially dilutive securities would be antidilutive, therefore, no additional shares were considered in the calculation of diluted earnings per share.
+For the year ended December 31, 2009, the Company reported a net loss and any potentially dilutive securities would be anti-dilutive, therefore, no additional shares were considered in the calculation of diluted earnings per share.